jisellejones/kickstarter-analysis_JJones/README.md

 #Kickstarting with Excel

 ## Overview of Project
-Past analysis of crowdfunding data, showed a possible correlation between the success of Kickstarter campaigns, their launch dates, and their funding goals.
+Past analyses of crowdfunding data, showed a possible correlation between the success of Kickstarter campaigns, their launch dates, and their funding goals.
 This analysis will dive more deeply into the outcomes of Kickstarter campaigns in relation to their launch dates and funding goals.

 ---
 ### Purpose